developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When both a *Language* and a *Region* are to be specified, the identifier is the name of the *Region* followed by the name of the *Language*, separated by an underscore (i.e. CANADA_FRENCH).

-### Network Notification Popup
+### Network Notification Pop-up
-Used to configure whether the Network Notification Popup is presented to inform the Device User that their network might be monitored.
+Used to configure whether the Network Notification Pop-up is presented to inform the Device User that their network might be monitored.

-- If the value ***Disable*** is chosen, the Network Notification pop-up is NOT presented and the Device User is NOT notified that the network might be monitored, even if circumstances warrant such notification.
+-***Disable***- the Network Notification pop-up is NOT presented and the Device User is NOT notified that the network might be monitored, even if circumstances warrant such notification.

-- If the value ***Enable*** is chosen, the Network Notification pop-up might be presented and the Device User notified that the network might be monitored if circumstances warrant such notification.
+-***Enable***- the Network Notification pop-up might be presented and the Device User notified that the network might be monitored if circumstances warrant such notification.

 ### Pull Down Notification Bar
 Used to configure whether the Device User is allowed to Pull Down the Notification Bar to interact with notifications in the Notifications Panel.

-- If the value ***Disable*** is chosen, the Device User is NOT allowed to Pull Down the Notification Bar and is prevented from interacting with notifications in the Notifications Panel.
+-***Disable***- the Device User is NOT allowed to Pull Down the Notification Bar and is prevented from interacting with notifications in the Notifications Panel.

-- If the value ***Enable*** is chosen, the Device User is allowed to Pull Down the Notification Bar and interact with notifications in the Notifications Panel.
+-***Enable***- the Device User is allowed to Pull Down the Notification Bar and interact with notifications in the Notifications Panel.

 ### Show Airplane Mode in Power-Off Menu
 Used to configure whether the Device User is presented with the option to control the state of Airplane Mode from the Menu presented when the power key is held down on a Zebra Android device.